CPI at COP25

 Novotel Madrid Campo de las Naciones; Green Zone

-CPI’s Dr. Barbara Buchner will moderate a panel discussion, “Frameworks to Accelerate Capital Flows for a Sustainable Future” at the 10th Sustainable Innovation Forum 2019 convened alongside the UNFCCC’s COP 25 on December 10th, from 14:25 – 15:15.
+CPI’s Dr. Barbara Buchner moderated a panel discussion, “Frameworks to Accelerate Capital Flows for a Sustainable Future” at the 10th Sustainable Innovation Forum 2019 convened alongside the UNFCCC’s COP 25 on December 10th, from 14:25 – 15:15.

-CPI’s Federico Mazza will also facilitate a roundtable on “Nature-based investment solutions” on December 11th from 15:50-16:50.
+CPI’s Federico Mazza also facilitated a roundtable on “Nature-based investment solutions” on December 11th from 15:50-16:50.

 The Forum has a reputation as one of the largest business focused event at COP, facilitating direct engagement between private and public sector leaders.
 As an official affiliate event of COP 25, this years’ Forum will convene 600 high level delegates, including environment and energy ministers, city leaders, heads of UN agencies, CEO’s and heads of sustainability from global businesses and CEO’s and founders of clean tech start-ups.

-The Forum’s agenda will address the following topics: Sustainable Mobility, Energy Transition, the Circular Economy, Natural Capital, Climate Finance, Sustainable Cities, Heavy Transport, Emerging Climate-Tech, Climate-Smart Agriculture and the Oceans Economy.
+The Forum’s agenda addressed the following topics: Sustainable Mobility, Energy Transition, the Circular Economy, Natural Capital, Climate Finance, Sustainable Cities, Heavy Transport, Emerging Climate-Tech, Climate-Smart Agriculture and the Oceans Economy.

 For more information, visit the Sustainable Innovation Forum 2019.

 Marrakech Parternship for Global Climate Action: SDG7 Roundtable